Academic Affairs and Student Success

 Tuesday, July 14 – Friday, July 17, 2026

 Go beyond the landmarks and dig deeper into the real heart of the nation’s capital!
-Highlighting culturally important movements through the lens of art and music, students will explore the ways DC’s citizens have advocated for societal change through creative activism.
+Highlighting culturally important movements through the lens of art and music, Dr. Tyler Sonnichsen from the Department of Geography and Geosciences and Phil Morin from the Fleming Museum of Art will guide students as they explore the ways DC’s citizens have advocated for societal change through creative activism.
 From impactful art exhibits to punk rock’s influence on the city, you’ll get to know the artists, musicians, and influencers working to make a difference in Washington, DC.

 Sample activities: Touring the US Capitol and meeting with congressional staffers from Vermont’s delegation; visiting art venues and museums; seeing live shows and meeting musicians from DC’s legendary local music scene; taking a guided bike tour around the museums and monuments of the National Mall; sharing a meal with UVM alumni living in DC.